Agriculture in Poland

 Poland's agricultural sector is vital for European and Global market because it produces a variety of agricultural, horticultural and animal origin products.
-The surface area of agricultural land in Poland is 15.4 million ha, which constitutes nearly 50% of the total area of the country.
+The surface area of agricultural land in Poland is 15.4 million ha, which constitutes 50% of the total area of the country.

 Agriculture in Poland has always been an important part of the country's economy.
 Out of the 18.727 e6ha of agricultural land (about 60 percent of Poland's total area), 14.413 e6ha were used for crop cultivation, 265 e3ha for orchards, and about 4048500 ha for meadows and pastures in 1989.
-In most areas, soil and climatic conditions favored a mixed type of farming.
+In most areas, the soil and climatic conditions supported a mixed type of farming.